 There is no clear answer regarding how long you must dose your dog with a meat tenderizer to cure the problem.
 Due to the sodium content in this product, it is not advisable to administer it to your dog every day.
 Better yet, it would be most beneficial to try other methods to break your dog of this habit.
 We’ll talk about this in more detail later in this guide.

 A tenderizer with MSG may be best if you want to try a meat tenderizer to stop your dog’s poop-eating habit.
 MSG is not appealing to dogs at all, and this is likely a combination of the taste or the unappealing digestive discomfort it may cause them.

 But perhaps most of all, and most dangerously, MSG can lead to seizures in some dogs.
-But such a small amount as a teaspoon is not likely to lead to this serious concern.
+Such a small amount as a teaspoon is not likely to lead to this serious concern, but you should monitor your dog closely.
 The combination of the bromelain extracting all the protein from poop and the MSG is enough to make dog poop dry and virtually tasteless.

 Related: How Often Do Puppies Poop?

 Does meat tenderizer keep dogs from eating poop?
 Responsible dog parents typically know that high sodium can be bad for dogs, but coprophagia is also very bad for dogs and can lead to viruses or internal worms.